Topics Map > Academic & Curricular Administration > Graduate Student Administration > Teaching Assistant Resource Center

 - The department and supervising staff member(s) establish the required duties of the employee.

-- Duties might include, but are not limited to: training and orientation, preparation for teaching, teaching time, lecture attendance, grading, office hours, course meetings, course administration, email time, coverage of sick time for other TAs, etc. (see examples below).
+- Duties might include, but are not limited to: training and orientation, preparation for teaching, teaching time, lecture attendance, grading, office hours, course meetings, course administration, email time, coverage of sick time for other TAs, etc. (see "Sample Workloads" and Reference Sheet under "Additional Resources" below).

-- In determining the amount of time expected for an employee assignment, give consideration to such factors as type of instruction, number of students instructed, and all other factors, including those specific to the course or group of courses to which the workload apply (e.g., a workload in a homework-intensive class might include more time for grading than a course with less homework).
+- Consider such factors as type of instruction, number of students instructed, and all other factors, including those specific to the course or group of courses to which the workload apply (e.g., a workload in a homework-intensive class might include more time for grading than a course with less homework).

 - Satisfactory performance of duties shall not require an effort exceeding: